Males in female sports: The Imane Khelif affair, Paris Olympics, 2024

 1. Introduction

-In 2023 two women boxers - Imane Khelif of Algeria and Lin Yu-ting of Taiwan - failed blood sample-based DNA female sex eligibility tests carried out by the International Boxing Federation in association with the Women's Boxing World Championships then being held in New Delhi, India.
+In 2023 two 'women' boxers - Imane Khelif of Algeria and Lin Yu-ting of Taiwan - failed blood sample-based DNA female sex eligibility tests carried out by the International Boxing Federation in association with the Women's Boxing World Championships then being held in New Delhi, India.
 Previous tests taken during the 2022 World Championships at Istanbul, Turkey, proved inconsistent for one of the boxers (Khelif).
 The 2023 DNA testing revealed the presence of XY chromosomes with both boxers and the determination that they possessed an unfair physical advantage in relation to their female, XX chromosome opponents.
 The DNA testing was an international scientific standard identifying males and had been applied in other sports, such as athletics.
 As a result, Khelif and Lin were disqualified from the World Championships after completing a number of rounds.

-The decision to include Khelif and Lin in the Paris Olympics, despite the previous IBF determinations and bans, immediately raised public concern, comment and controversy, as the 2023 DNA test results meant that the two boxers had a distinct and unfair physical advantage over their female opponents.
-To many people, such as officials, fellow athletes, and members of the general public, it appeared that men were fighting women, and in a purely scientific and practical sense, this was true.
+The decision to include Khelif and Lin in the Paris Olympics, despite the previous IBF determinations and bans, immediately raised public concern, comment and controversy, as the 2023 DNA test results, and other results which were not released due to privacy issues, meant that the two boxers had a distinct and unfair physical advantage over their female opponents.
+To many people, including sporting officials, fellow athletes, and members of the general public, it appeared that men were fighting women, and in a purely scientific and practical sense, this was true.
 It was also obvious to viewers of the Paris bouts that there was a difference between the two boxers and their opponents, though it was most visible in regards to the towering and muscular figure of Imane Khelif.
+That they went on to win Olympic gold medals attested to this physical advantage.
 It was therefore considered grossly unfair and inappropriate for the Olympic Committee to have condoned participation by the two banned athletes, to have refused to carry out any biological sex testing, and to have banned the IBF from revealing any detailed results of the previous tests.
-Calls were made to relevant sports authorities and the IOC to correct the situation and ensure that no athlete had an unfair physical advantage, whether that be due to the presence of XY chromosomes in the case of female athletes, and most especially those involved in hard contact sports, or through the use of performance enhancing drugs or transgender reassignment.
+One such test made in June 2023 revealed the presents of internal testicles and a micro-penis in Khelif (Slatz 2024).

 The BBC is lying: Olympic boxer is NOT a woman, Andrew Gold, YouTube, 8 June 2024, duration: 65.17 minutes.
 Interview with Dr. Emma Hilton, Development Biologist, University of Manchester.